 Getting around Indonesia

-The islands in this Indonesia Route; Bali, Java, and Komodo National Park are all well connected.
-Travel easily with a backpack or suitcase via trains, planes or by car.
-In the populated areas, you can also use transport services like Go-Jek.
+The islands in this Indonesia Route, Bali, Java, and Komodo National Park, are all well connected.
+Travel easily with a backpack or suitcase via trains, planes, or car.
+In populated areas, you can also use transport services like Go-Jek.

 You can easily arrange transport from your current location in Indonesia.
 However, we recommend booking your flights in advance.

 Java & Bali Transport

 Contact our friend Yande below if you are looking for car transport and make sure to tell him you found him through our Salt in our Hair.

 May until October are the best months to visit Indonesia.
 There is a year-round temperature of 28°C, and although the wet season is between October & April, it can feel a lot warmer.
 The wet season is not as bad as it sounds.
 It is a daily heavy and short rainfall, some days cloudy but some days beautiful weather.